benleamon/sea-level-1/next-steps.md

 ## 9/24
 - the next step needs to be to try and figure out if the map is updatable.
 Is there a way to use leaflet to reset the flood coloring without having to reload the entire map?
+- button added.
+Now to get the button to redraw the tiles we need redrawn.
+This will need JS connectivity, and the .redraw method from leaflet.